On a divergence-based prior analysis of stick-breaking processes: KL divergence for stick-breaking processes with exchangeable length variables

 \end{Lemma}

 \begin{Lemma} Let $\lambda\in(0,1)$ and $\beta>0$.
 If $(1-\lambda)\beta>1$, then

 \end{Lemma}

-As an illustration of the results presented in Theorem~\ref{bound_cont_comp}, we direct the attention of the reader to Figure~\ref{bound_figure}, where it can be appreciated the limiting behaviour of the expectation of the random Kullback-Leibler divergence, as well as the upper bound which gets tighter as $\beta$ increases.
+Note that we can fully recover the results of Section~\ref{KL_DIR_GEOM}.
+Specifically, we have that as $\beta\to\infty$ we recover the expectation of the Kullback-Leibler divergence of the Dirichlet process with respect to the geometric one, which is given by $\theta(\theta+1)^{-1}$ in the coupled case, that is, $v_1=v$.
+To illustrate the content of Theorem~\ref{bound_cont_comp}, we direct the attention of the reader to Figure~\ref{bound_figure}, where it can be appreciated the limiting behaviour of the expectation of the random Kullback-Leibler divergence, as well as the upper bound which gets tighter as $\beta$ increases.
+Although Theorem~\ref{bound_cont_comp} only covers the case $\beta > \theta+1$, exhaustive empirical evidence and related theoretical results suggest that the same is true for all $\beta>0$.
+As a result, we put forward the following conjecture.

-Clearly, from the previous results we obtain appealing information on the limiting behaviour of the expectation of the Kullback-Leibler divergence of $P_{\beta}$ with respect to the geometric process $P$, and several remarks are at hand.
-First, we can directly appreciate that we can fully recover the results of Section~\ref{KL_DIR_GEOM}.
-Second, Theorem~\ref{bound_cont_comp} allows us to prove that the complexity cost of introducing $\beta$ (for $\beta$ large) does not pay-off in terms of performance when $\theta$ is small.
-This is an immediate result due to the well-known Pinsker's inequality, which we state without proof in Lemma~\ref{pinsker}.
-Although, we refer the reader to \cite{Tsybakov} for a discussion on the inequality and a proof.